Right of Way and Permit Office

 The public right of way includes streets, sidewalks, alleys and other rights of way dedicated to public use.
 Right of Way Permits (ROW) are required when there is an obstruction or work is being done in the public right of way.

-ROW Permit forms are not currently available online.
-Please contact the ROW Permit Office directly at 651-266-6151 to obtain the correct permit forms.
-Completed permit applications may be submitted in person, by mail, by fax or by e-mail.
+To obtain the correct permit applications, contact the ROW Permit Office directly at 651-266-6151 or PW-ROWpermits@ci.stpaul.mn.us.
+Completed permit applications may be submitted in person, by mail or by e-mail.
 Permits will not be issued until all required information has been received including, original signatures, proof of insurance, and payment of permit fees.
 Payment of permit fees may be by debit or credit card, business check or cash.

 FOR UTILITY WORK: When utility work is planned that includes aerial placement such as cable, wire or equipment (not underground), the proposed work must be reviewed and approved by various city departments prior to obtaining a permit.
 Use the Utility Plan Review Application Form to begin the process.
 View City of Saint Paul Legislative Code Section 135.03.

 Excavation permits are required whenever an excavation or underground work is planned within the city’s right of way (sidewalks, boulevards, and roadways).
 Prior to obtaining a permit the proposed work must be reviewed and approved by various city departments.
 Excavation Permits include Geoprobes, House Service Connection, Joint Sewer Permit, Monitor Well, Sewer, Utility Company Use of Right of Way, Tree Trench Restoration.